 There are a few ingredients that are better if you have the fresh version on hand, but almost everything can be substituted if you really need to:

-• Brown onion – you can substitute onion flakes if you have no fresh onions.
-Use approximately 3 tablespoons in place of a medium fresh onion
+- Onion – use a yellow onion (/brown onion), or red onion.
+In a pinch you can substitute onion flakes – use approximately 3 tablespoons in place of a medium fresh onion.

-• Garlic cloves – you can used crushed garlic from a jar – use one and a half teaspoons
+- Garlic cloves – you can use crushed garlic from a jar – use one and a half teaspoons.

-• Canned cherry tomatoes – I have used cherry tomatoes for this recipe, though you could use a can of chopped tomatoes if you prefer or if that’s all you have to hand.
+- Canned cherry tomatoes – I have used cherry tomatoes for this recipe, though you could use a can of regular chopped tomatoes if you prefer or if that’s all you have to hand.

 Top risotto tip: Do not rinse the rice before cooking!